 The Department of Consumer and Worker Protection provides information on worker rights and an overview of local, state and federal sick leave laws.

 Visit NYC.gov/GetFood for COVID-19 food assistance resources.

-Stimulus payments will begin being distributed in mid-April 2020, with no action required for most people.
+Stimulus payments are being with no action required for most people.
 Some seniors and others who typically do not file returns will need to submit a simple tax return to receive the stimulus payment.
 To get learn more about stimulus checks, visit ACCESS NYC.